Tales From Behind The Counter – A Time of Loathing

 Don’t worry folks, this is not a replacement of the actual VL weekly news.
 Its just a blog entry with a clever twist.
 There have been a few stories I’ve been meaning to discuss, without actually discussing them.
 So why not just lump them together into one MEGATON (copyright IGN) batch?

 – Tekken 6 has finally been announced with some actual screenshots and videos of the game in action.
 Not long ago I wrote an article about the Tekken series and my attempt to come to grips with it.
 Part of that article involved reconciling the fact that Namco can’t seem to make an original character design, not with so many other franchises to steal from.
-I thought I had made my peace, but Namco couldn’t leave well enough alone, and now I’m having my doubts after seeing new character Leo in action. → Zone of the Readers: The 2nd Reader
+I thought I had made my peace, but Namco couldn’t leave well enough alone, and now I’m having my doubts after seeing new character Leo in action.
+C’mon guys, its one thing to use a generic character archetype, but this is getting pathetic.

 Amazing adventures at Best Buy